hellowhirl/DSA/README.md

   - most of the time we just use the HashMap class
   - in Hash Maps we can store strigs, numbers, even null values (for both key and value)

+# Non-Linear Data Structures

+## Binary Trees

+- a tree is a data structure that stores elements in a hierarcy
+  - the elements are referred to as Nodes and lines that connect them as Edges
+  - each Node contains a value/data
+    - can be integers or objects

+- Root: the top node in a tree
+  - has children - if it has 2 children Nodes then this root Node is their parent

+- Nodes in middle can have children as well
+  Leaf Nodes: these are at the bottom and don't have any children

+- a tree that has a maximum of 2 children is called a Binary Tree

+### Applications for Trees

+- Anywhere we want to represent hierarchical data (organization chart, files/folders)
+- Databases - use trees for indexing and quickly look up data
+- Autocompletion - Chrome matches your query with previously stored queries
+- Compilers - syntax trees to parse expressions
+- Compression (JPEG, MP3)

+#### Binary Search Tree

+- left < node < right
+- all nodes in left sub-tree will be smller than parent node, and vice versa for right sub-tree
+- we can quickly look up a value with a binary search tree (don't need to traverse entire tree/list)

+#### Logorithmic Time, O(log n)

+- whenever we throw out half of our items and narrow down our search we have logorathimic time complexity
+- in trees all operations are O(log n)
+  - Lookup
+  - Insert, uses Lookup algorithm to find where to isnert (setting link is O(1) though)
+  - Delete, uses Lookup algorithm, remove from tree by reconnecting the Edges